Gösgen nuclear power plant: Safety measures

 The core is located inside an 11 m tall and 22 cm thick cylindric vessel with an internal diameter of 4.36 m.
 The reactor concrete building has a wall thickness in the cylindrical part of 1.6 m (1.2 m the dome and 2.8 m the base plate).
 Due to the massive structures it should be able to withstand an aircraft crash.

 In case of small leakages in the reactor cooling loop, four high-pressure injection pumps (one for each cooling loop and a fourth as reserve) would replace the missing water.
 In case of fast loss of the coolant, six accumulator tanks with a total 3·100% redundancy would flood the reactor until the low-pressure injection pumps could start operation.
 These four pumps are subdivided in three loops, plus an additional loop in form of a crosstie in direction of the other three loops.

 If the coolant is lost from the secondary loop the feeding of the three steam generators would be entrusted to the four strands of the emergency feedwater system (one each and a reserve) with a total redundancy of 2×2·100%.
 In case of extreme failures, for example a Station Blackout, the cooling would be assured by the two strands of the special emergency feedwater system.

 The plant possesses an independent, bunkerised emergency building which purpose is, in extreme cases as plane crashes or explosions, to manage the reactor shutdown and the removal of the decay heat for at least ten hours.
 It contains the two strands of the special emergency feedwater system and two diesel generators.
 The plant possess four further emergency diesel generators in two separated building.

 Waste management

 The spent fuel is cooled in special pools where the residual decay heat is removed.
 The rods are then transferred to the central interim storage facility ZWILAG where they are stored.
 In 2008 the second spent fuel pool started operation increasing the total capacity from 600 to 1600.

 The low and medium radioactive operating waste is reconditioned and stored in apposite rooms on the plant site.

 Kernkraftwerk Gösgen-Däniken AG

 The plant is operated by an ad hoc privately held company called Kernkraftwerk Gösgen-Däniken AG.
-At the moment it employs around 500 coworkers.
-The stocks are shared by the Alpiq Group (40%), the Axpo AG (25%), the city of Zurich (15%), the Centralschweizerischen Kraftwerke (12.5%), and the Energie Wasser Bern (7.5%).
+At the moment it employs around 500 employees.
+Its stocks are shared by the Alpiq Group (40%), the Axpo AG (25%), the city of Zurich (15%), the Centralschweizerischen Kraftwerke (12.5%), and the Energie Wasser Bern (7.5%).
 The plant management is entrusted to Alpiq.